dcronqvist/restberry-api/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/dcronqvist/restberry-api/CI%20to%20Docker%20Hub?label=build%20%26%20docker%20hub%20push) ![Docker Pulls](https://img.shields.io/docker/pulls/dcronqvist/restberry-api) ![Docker Image Size (tag)](https://img.shields.io/docker/image-size/dcronqvist/restberry-api/latest)

-A REST API that is hosted on my raspberry pi 4.
-Has different categories of endpoints which all serve different purposes.
-Most of them are GET endpoints, to make it as easy as possible to interact with.
-It's always hosted over a connection with SSL, to make sure all traffic is secured.
+A REST API that used to be hosted on my Raspberry Pi 4, hence the name.
+Is now hosted as a docker container on another server.

-Check it out here [https://api.dcronqvist.se](https://api.dcronqvist.se)
+Check it out here: [https://api.dcronqvist.se](https://api.dcronqvist.se)

 ## Endpoints

-There is a multitude of RESTful endpoints, which all required certain ***privileges***.
+There is a multitude of RESTful endpoints, which all require certain ***privileges***.

 ### All available privileges